Today we’re tackling another common question we’ve been asked a lot, “Should my hair be wet, damp, or dry when I wear my Theradome laser helmet?”

 Theradome Works on Damp or Dry Hair

 The reason Theradome is effective no matter if your hair is damp or dry is because it acts on your scalp and hair follicles, not your hair.

 Theradome’s VL680 proprietary lasers penetrate deep and activate your hair follicles 3 to 5 mm below the surface.
 By using the exact right wavelength of light to penetrate that deep and stimulate hair follicles.
 Only real lasers and not LEDs can do this.
 Laser hair therapy maintains an active growth cycle for your hair.

 While the difference is very minor, you CAN increase treatment effectiveness by ensuring that the area of your scalp where your hair loss is worst gets the most laser exposure.
 Here’s how to do that.

 Why Damp Hair is Optimal for Your Theradome Treatments

 As we just explained, laser hair therapy works by penetrating your scalp to bio-stimulate your hair follicles.
 For this reason, you want the area of your scalp where your hair is thinnest to receive the most laser light.
-This is easier to do when your hair is damp and easily positioned and when you do not have products in your hair to obstruct the light.
+This is easier to do when your hair is damp.
+It is then easily positioned and and is optimized when you don’t have products in your hair to obstruct the light.

 This is highly recommended for those especially with thick hair.
 Whether thick or thin hair, both will still benefit from Theradome laser hair growth treatments.
 With very thick hair, some protons might be preventing some of the photons from penetrating into the scalp.
 Therefore, it is recommended to part the thinning area of your scalp to maximize your laser hair therapy treatments.